PlayerGameSK/DisneyAtlantis-PS1-PracticeMod/README.md

 - [C-Game-Modding-Utility by C0mposer](https://github.com/C0mposer/C-Game-Modding-Utility) for the automation of compiling C code to MIPS object code targeted for the PS1, and hot-reloading the mod into emulators like Bizhawk or DuckStation for quick testing, as well as building a console-ready BIN/CUE with the mod files injected correctly.
 - [Bizhawk](https://github.com/TASEmulators/BizHawk) for searching/poking and experimenting with PS1 RAM values easily.
 - [DuckStation](https://duckstation.org) for additional testing.
+- [Ghidra](https://github.com/NationalSecurityAgency/ghidra) in combination with the [PSX Executable Loader Plugin](https://github.com/lab313ru/ghidra_psx_ldr) for analyzing and "reverse engineering" functions in the game.
-- [Visual Studio Code](https://code.visualstudio.com) for writing the actual code.
+- [Visual Studio Code](https://code.visualstudio.com) for writing the actual code of the mod.

 ## Contact
 If you need any help building this project, or are looking into making your own PS1 game mod in a similar fashion, feel free to reach out to me on Discord: **PlayerGameSK**